 Find more garden information

-Though ladybug larvae are the most voracious eaters, adults also consume pests.
-Most ladybugs prefer aphids over other food sources, but if aphids are scarce they will feed on other small insects and eggs, as well as pollen and nectar.
-In a pinch they’ll even feed on their own young.
-The fact that ladybugs have a diverse range of food sources makes them particularly valuable as beneficial insects.
+Though lady beetle larvae are the most voracious eaters, adults also consume pests.
+Most lady beetles prefer aphids over other food sources, but if aphids are scarce they will feed on other small insects and eggs, as well as pollen and nectar.
+In a pinch they'll even feed on their own young.
+The fact that lady beetles have a diverse range of food sources makes them particularly valuable as beneficial insects.